rns/kollos-luif-doc/manual.md

 If square brackets are used at any nesting level containing a symbol, that symbol is hidden.
 In other words,
-there is no way to "unhide" a symbol that is inside square brackets.
+there is no way to “unhide” a symbol that is inside square brackets.

 A grouped or hidden series of RHS symbols can be followed by